webtechnick/CakePHP-Facebook-Plugin/README.txt

          - FacebookHelper::activity() created activity feed with various options
          - FacebookHelper::friendpile() created friendpile widget with various options
-         - FacebookHelper::recommendations() create recommendations widget with various options
+         - FacebookHelper::recommendations() create recommendations widget with various options 2.0.1: New Setting ConnectComponent::createUser boolean.
+If set to true (default) upon a successful facebook login, and the facebook_id is not found in the User table, the component will attempt to create a new user from introspection on the Auth component.
+Turn this feature off by passing in 'createUser' => false when setting up the Connect component.

 Docs
 ==================